-For individual dwellinghouses, basic advice on the proper use and maintenance of systems provided in the building, such as emergency egress windows, fire doors, smoke alarms, sprinklers etc., can help to ensure that these systems are maintained and kept available for use.
-Householders should also be made aware that unauthorised material alterations (see paragraph 0.20) may leave them liable to prosecution.
+For individual dwellinghouses, basic advice on the proper use and maintenance of systems provided in the building, such as emergency egress windows, fire doors, smoke alarms, fire suppression systems etc., can help to ensure that these systems are maintained and kept available for use.
+Householders should also be made aware that unauthorised material alterations (see paragraph 0.17) may leave them liable to prosecution.